-“Someone has to be the youngest, Lydia, and it just happens to be you.”
-Elizabeth knew there was likely no sense in trying to get Lydia to see reason, but she could at least make an attempt.
-“We all will have had to wait an equal amount of time as you when it is our turn to go.”
+“Someone has to be the youngest, Lydia, and it happens to be you.”
+Elizabeth knew there was little sense in trying to get Lydia to see reason, but she could at least make an attempt.
+“We all will have waited an equal amount of time as you when it is our turn to go.”

 “I shall likely be married by then,” Lydia retorted.
 She crossed her arms as if defying anyone to refute her claim.

 Elizabeth laughed and looked at her with a raised brow.
 “Do you really think so?
-You have to wait for your four elder sisters before you do that.”
+You have to wait for your four elder sisters to marry before you do that.”

-“Then we need hear no more about it,” Mr. Bennet said, prompting Lydia to look up surprised, as if she had not believed anyone could hear her.
+“Then we need hear no more about it,” Mr. Bennet said, prompting Lydia to look up surprised, as if she had not thought anyone could hear her – or had paid attention to her.
+He then looked at his wife.
 “Read the letter, my dear.”

 They all turned their attention to Mrs. Bennet and listened silently as she began to read.